SimonBaars/java-ai-agent/README.md

 No more extensive schema creation, no more manual API calls.
 Just a single `agent.registerMethods` to register the available tools, and the agent will handle the rest.

+See the [ReadmeCalculator](src/main/java/com/simonbrs/aiagent/examples/ReadmeCalculator.java) for the runnable version of above example.

 ## Features

 - Easy integration with OpenAI's GPT models